pingcap/tidb-operator/en/configure-a-tidb-cluster.md

 > **Note:**
 >
-> If you set a storage class that does not exist in the TiDB cluster that you are creating, then the cluster creation goes to the Pending state.
-In this situation, you must [destroy the TiDB cluster in Kubernetes](destroy-a-tidb-cluster.md).
+> When you create the TiDB cluster, if you set a storage class that does not exist in the Kubernetes cluster, then the TiDB cluster creation goes to the Pending state.
+In this situation, you must [destroy the TiDB cluster in Kubernetes](destroy-a-tidb-cluster.md) and retry the creation.

 ### mountClusterClientSecret